gouravsood/spring-security-oauth2-salesforce-reactive/README.md

 # spring-security-oauth2-salesforce

-Spring Boot Security OAuth Authorisation Code (Web Server) with Salesforce
+Spring Boot Security OAuth Authorisation Code Flow (Web Server) with Salesforce using Reactive Stack.
+If you are looking for same OAuth implementation using Servlet Stack, then check this repo. https://github.com/gouravsood/spring-security-oauth2-salesforce-servlet

 Steps to run this project